feiwu77777/Leveraging-Model-Interpretability-and-Stability-to-increase-Model-Robustness/README.md

 - We can observe that the prediction of the orange image doesn't trigger those feature maps meaning that the prediction of this image is likely false.
 - Conductance is the name of the metric computed on these feature maps and they are used to measure the reaction strength of these feature maps.
 ## How to automate the distinction precess of wrong and correct predictions
+- Given an image dataset, we calculate the conductance of all images on a selected number of feature maps.
+- The conductance data is then just some structured data, with the number of row being the number of image and the number of column being the number of feature map.
+- We divide he conductance data into training, validation and test to train and evaluate a binary classifier that will learn to differentiate conductance of wrong and correct predictions.
 ## Imagenet file how to use
-- First, the image dataset divided into training, validation and test set and the CNN is trained with the image training set.
+- First, the image dataset is divided into training, validation and test set and the CNN is trained with the image training set.
 - Then use 'training_conductance.py' and 'val_test_conductance.py' to calculate the conductance on all 3 sets.
 - To incorporate LCR, first use build_mutations.py to create modified version of the CNN.
 - Then use 'mutant_prediction.py' to calculate the LCR of desired image set.